 Coffee Anthology Photo Credit: @basketballfreak6

 Anthology: a collection of literary works.
 Coffee Anthology: a collection of coffee.
 When ordering there is generally a choice of three roasts for espresso coffee, plus cold drip and cold bottled coffee.
-It does a mean matcha waffle too.
+It does a mean banoffee waffle too.

 The first challenge is finding the place.
 This tiny laneway establishment is a coffee spot by day, bar by night and sits within a historic former printing office.
 Not settling on one roaster, JMH sources beans from The Single Guys, Coffee Supreme, Marvell St Coffee and Blackboard Coffee.
 It offers V60 pourover and cold bottled coffee as well as espresso.